Read on to learn about the Global Voices Board of Directors.What is the Global Voices board all about?

 Can candidates use GV mailing lists to conduct their campaigns?

-Yes, candidates may use the GV Community Google Group for campaign purposes once the communications are clearly labeled “GV Election Campaign Message.”
+Yes, candidates may use the GV Community Google Group for campaign purposes once the communications are clearly labelled “GV Election Campaign Message.”

 Can a candidate be disqualified?